 In order to keep the natural feel of these areas, it is not possible to have a memorial here, but natural flowers without cellophane wrapping may be placed on the ground.
 (These will be removed after a few days.)

 While our records will note an area, for example west or east glade, no exact location of the ashes is marked within those areas.

 For memorial options in the gardens of remembrance, see our memorial choices page.

 Ashes interred at the crematorium are laid to rest underneath a layer of soil in a gridded plot system and a plot location will be given for the area.

 When the laying to rest has taken place, one of our staff will put back the layer of soil and the area is laid to lawn again.
 To preserve the natural feel of the grounds, no memorial or markers are permitted within this section of the gardens but natural flowers without cellophane wrapping may be placed on the ground (they will be removed after a few days).

-We also have a number of other option, such as vaults - please see our Memorial choices page.
-And we recommend you make an appointment to come and look at the gardens of remembrance and talk through the options before you make a decision as to what area of the gardens you wish the ashes to be laid to rest.
+We also have a number of other option, such as vaults - see our Memorial choices page.
+We recommend you make an appointment to come and look at the gardens of remembrance and talk through the options before you make a decision as to what area of the gardens you wish the ashes to be laid to rest.